PrefectHQ/prefect/docs/guides/logs.md

             # log.completed_state: green
 ```

-3. On your next flow run, text that looks like an email will be highlighte.
+3. On your next flow run, text that looks like an email will be highlighted.
 For example, `my@email.com` is colored in magenta below:

 ```python
 from prefect import flow, get_run_logger